clairegreenwood83/Bootstrap-Portfolio/README.md

 # Description

 Following my design and development of a portfolio webpage using flex-box and css grid, I was tasked with using the Bootstrap CSS Framework to build my portfolio layout.
-I used Bootstrap to create a navbar, jumbotron and
+The project specification is detailed below:

-# Project Specification
+## Project Specification

 Using Bootstrap, recreate your portfolio site with the following items:
 The website should include the following bootstrap components: